 How to safely sell a car in a few simple steps

 Selling your car on your own instead of to a dealership can seem scary, but it doesn't have to be.
-If you do your homework, it might actually work out better for you.
-This is especially true if the vehicle you plan to sell has a high value.
+If you do your homework, it might work out better for you — particularly if the vehicle you plan to sell has a high value.
 Below are some tips to help you along the way.

 What paperwork do I need to sell my car?

-One of the first, most important steps is to gather all documents associated with the car you're selling.
+One of the first steps is to gather all documents associated with the car you're selling.
 These documents include:

 - Warranty information - If a warranty remains for the vehicle, provide this to the new buyer.